 Once you have selected a few floor plans that you may be interested in, selected the tab marked “Contact” on our website and just fill in the form.
 We will be in touch with you within 1 business day.
 Also on that page are e-mail addresses, phone numbers, and physical location addresses for both locations.
 We would encourage you to come to one of our locations and see for yourself why our homes are such great values!
-If you are on Facebook, like our pages (see the “Locations” tab) to keep up on new home arrivals, un-advertised specials, and much more!
+If you are on Facebook, like our page (see the “Locations” tab) to keep up on new home arrivals, un-advertised specials, and much more!

 What do you need in order to order a house?

-We require a deposit to order any home.
+We require a deposit and a building permit to order any home.
 The exact timing of the placement of your order with the factory can vary with a number of factors including: completion of the mortgage process, obtaining your building permit, and selection of interior and exterior colors.
 The length of time it takes the factory to complete your home can vary due to a number of seasonal and other factors.
 Please contact one of our locations for details.